eximo84/homeassistant-config-v2/Custom Buttons/readme.md

 * Hue SVG icon support for Colour/White Ambience, White, GU10, LED Light Strips.
 * Bulbs icons illuminate correctly when on
 * Used to display status of individual light entity
-* Used within the Views Dashboard for individual rooms
+* Used in a 2 column grid
 * Slider for brightness control
 * Light status information
 * Seperate power toggle button